darsan-in/Finally.js/README.md

 ### Example

-Here’s an example of how to use Finally to deploy files:
+Here’s an example of how to use Finally.js to deploy files:

 1. **Setup a Sample Project**: Create a sample project directory and add some files to a `dist` folder.